 I have news for you, your customers do not care about your products or services.
 They care about how you and your company are going to solve their problems.
 Focus your marketing on the benefits you and your company can provide to the end user.
 Not the product itself.

-They say telling stories sells more product.
+They say telling stories sell more product.
 Well, that is true because stories explain the problem and provide a solution.
 It is really that simple.

 Execute – Get Work Done